ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

    .. note::

-      Refreshing the the value of the expression stops the processor, depending on the amount of expressions, for a couple of cycles.
+      Refreshing the the value of the expression stops the processor for a couple of cycles.
+The more expressions are logged, the longer the stoppage takes.

 #.
 Build and flash the UltraZohm and connect the GUI.
 #.
 In *Vitis* select the R5 in the *debug* view on the left side.
 The value of the expression should now be visible.